-It enables the transfer of funds from entities with a surplus to those in need of capital, it promotes investments and savings, and it facilitates overall balanced economic growth.
+It enables the transfer of funds from entities with a surplus to those in need of capital, promotes investments and savings, and facilitates overall balanced economic growth.

-Primary And Secondary Capital Market
+Primary And Secondary Capital Markets

-Capital Market instruments include:
+Capital Market Instruments Include:

 There are two types of capital market instruments: bonds and stocks.

-Most bond trades take place “over-the-counter” because of how diverse bonds are in offerings, meaning that the trades are not happening on the formal exchanges.
-There are several different types an investor may choose from:
+Most bond trades take place “over-the-counter” because of how diverse bonds are in offerings, meaning that the trades are not happening on formal exchanges.

 Corporate Bonds – Investment-Grade

-Businesses that need investments use corporate bonds.
-In return, investors receive a “bond” at a fixed rate of interest.
+Businesses that need investments use corporate bonds; in return, investors receive a “bond” at a fixed rate of interest.

 - Short-term lasting five years or less